antaz/hikari/README.md

 ## Contributing

-Please make sure you use `clang-format` with the accompanying `.clag-format` configuration before submitting any patches.
+Please make sure you use `clang-format` with the accompanying `.clang-format` configuration before submitting any patches.